 Apart from this, another controversy regarding the invitation is the US’s invitation to Taiwan but not to China.
 Similarly, Biden invited Brazil even though its far-right president, Jair Bolsonaro, has been criticized for his authoritarian bent.
 President Rodrigo Duterte of the Philippines, who has in the past stated that he does not “care about human rights”, will be among those discussing ways to flourish democracy globally.

 Henceforth, the list of 110 countries invited to the summit for democracy 2021 is a big question mark on Biden’s administration.
-Nonetheless, the US stated that it has placed no condition on the invite of the summit, since the idea is never to prescribe rather ensure that countries come up with a commitment plan and by the end of summit give pronouncements about the reforms they intend to make both internationally and at home.
+Nonetheless, the US stated that it has placed no condition on the invite of the summit since the idea is never to prescribe but rather ensure that countries come up with a commitment plan and by the end of the summit give pronouncements about the reforms they intend to make both internationally and at home.

 An official from the state department stated that “We’re not seeking to define who is a democracy who is not a democracy.
 We’re seeking a really inclusive, big-tent approach”.
 This shows that the US is committed to bringing all the states be they democratic or not towards the idea of democracy by providing them with an opportunity to engage in discussion with the well-established democracies of the world in order to learn and bring about a transformation.

 However, a number of countries are still criticizing such a move by the Biden administration.
 Recently, Hungary has blocked the EU from participating in the Summit after it was revealed that it was the only country in the European Union not invited to the Summit by the US.

 On this, the minister leading the PM’s office, Gergely Gulyás stated that “if Hungary is not invited to participate, there can be no common EU position, pointing to the unanimity rule in the EU treaties on foreign affairs issues.
 Hungary does not have the same serious democratic problems as the United States,” he said.